RicardoJBarrios/kuoki/packages/environment/src/lib/source/README.md

 ### errorHandler()

-Return a default environment state on error.
+Returns an EnvironmentState on error.

 ```js
 const source = {